bogdanoancea/simulator/README.md

 On the contrary, dealing with real data would be expected to be even more problematic, so a good performance for simulated data should be demanded anyway." <a href = "https://webgate.ec.europa.eu/fpfis/mwikis/essnetbigdata/images/5/56/WPI_A_framework_for_mobile_network_data_micro-simulation_2019_02_14.pdf">(Salgado, D. et al. 2018)</a>

-Th code is written in C++.
-To build the application you will need a C++ comppiler compliant with C++11.
+The code is written in C++.
+To build the application you need a C++ compiler compliant with C++11.

 </p>

-<b>How to build the application under Windows operating system</b>
+<b>How to build the application under <I>Windows</I> operating system</b>
 <p>
 <p>Prerequisites
 <p>1.
 MSYS2 environment.
 MSYS2 is a software distro and building platform for Windows and
 it can be downloaded from https://www.msys2.org/.
-Installing MSYS2 is straightforward, detailed instructions are provided on the project's web page mentoned above.
+Installing MSYS2 is straightforward, detailed instructions are provided on the project's web page mentioned above.
-After downloading the MSYS2 the path to the C++ compiler and make utility have to be added to your PATH variable.
-It is advisable to add these paths in front of your current content of the PATH variable.
+<p>After downloading the MSYS2 the path to the C++ compiler and make utility have to be added to your PATH variable.
+It is advisable to add these
+paths in front of your current content of the PATH variable.
 Supossing that we installed MSYS2 in C:\msys64 folder, if you intend to use the standard command promt application provided by Windowd your PATH should be updated like this: PATH = C:\msys64\mingw64\bin;C:\msys64\usr\bin;%PATH%
 Instead, you can use the sheel provided by MSYS2 by running C:\msys64\mingw64.exe which has al required environment variables already set.